 - A quorum of the Board exists at a meeting when there is a majority of voting Directors present and at least two-thirds of the Member Societies are represented by at least one Director.
 The Board will establish and follow rules for voting.

 - The Board shall schedule meetings to conduct its business.
-Additional meetings may be called by the President or by at least three Member Societies acting through their Directors.
-All scheduled meetings will follow an established agenda that will be promulgated according to rules set by the Board.
+Special meetings may be called by the President, by at least three Officers, or by at least 15% of the Member Societies acting through their respective chief staff officers.
+All meetings will follow an established agenda that will be promulgated according to rules set by the Board.
 Methods for dealing with exceptions to the agenda shall be set by the Board.

-- Actions of the Board will be noted in an official record that will be made publicly available and sent to each Member and Associate Member Society.
-The Board will promulgate reports annually that (1) detail accomplishments of ABET, (2) provide a financial statement, and (3) provide a budget for the coming year.
+- Actions of the Board will be recorded in an official report that will be made publicly available and sent to each Member and Associate Member Society.
+The Board will publish reports annually that 1) detail accomplishments of ABET, 2) provide a financial statement, and 3) provide a budget for the coming year.

 - The officers of ABET shall be a President, President-Elect, Immediate Past-President, Secretary, and Treasurer.
-The officers will each serve a one-year term except for the Treasurer who will serve a term of two years.
+The officers will each serve a one-year term except for the Treasurer who will serve a two-year term.

-- An Executive Committee will guide ABET in its business by generating draft policies, writing or commissioning reports, setting meeting agendas, and otherwise providing leadership for the Board.
-The Executive Committee will conduct essential ABET business that arises between meetings including the replacement of officers found unable to perform requisite duties.
-All such actions are subject to review by the Board at its next regularly scheduled meeting.
+- The Executive Committee will conduct essential ABET business that arises between meetings including the replacement of officers found unable to perform requisite duties.
+All such actions are subject to review by the Board at its next scheduled meeting.

-- The Executive Committee is comprised of the Officers of the Board, two members of the Board elected by the Board as liaisons for terms that are determined by ABET, the Executive Director of ABET who serves without vote, the Chairs of the individual Accreditation Commissions who serve without vote, the Chair of the Global Council who serves without vote, the Chair of the Accreditation Council who serves without vote, and additional members as provided by the Bylaws.
+- The Executive Committee is comprised of the Officers of the Board (as prescribed above), two members of the Board elected by the Board as liaisons for terms that are determined by the Board, the Executive Director of ABET who serves without vote and others as specified by the Board.

-- The financial operation of ABET will be reviewed regularly by the Board or its designee and reports of findings will be presented to the Board.
+- Stewardship and fiduciary responsibility for ABET assets shall be the responsibility of the Board.
+The Treasurer, under the direction of the Board, shall have general supervision of the fiscal affairs of ABET and shall be responsible for the keeping of records thereof.
 ABET shall obtain an annual audit of its financial operation by an independent certified public accountant whose selection shall be approved annually by the Board.

 - In pursuit of its purposes (Article Two), ABET will conduct accreditation of educational programs.

-- Each Accreditation Commission is responsible for the continuous review and enhancement of its particular criteria, policies, and procedures.
-All changes to the Accreditation Criteria and policies require approval by the Board.
-ABET will determine the means for obtaining these approvals.
+- Each Accreditation Commission is responsible for the continuous review and improvement of its particular criteria, policies, and procedures.
+All changes to the accreditation criteria and policies require approval by the Board.
+The Board will determine the means for obtaining these approvals.

-The ABET corporation may be dissolved in accordance with the law of the State in which it is incorporated.
+The ABET corporation may be dissolved in accordance with the law of the State of New York.